sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-02-java-installaion.md

 - type **%JAVA_HOME%\bin** and press ok  , this will add java in path variable.
 Note : My java installation path is "C:\Program Files\Java\jdk1.8.0_231", if it is different than your's , please use that.

-# Java Installation & configure, Ubuntu
+# Java Installation in Ubuntu

 ### For Open JDK8 :